Welcome to my kitchen!

 Myth has it that in the Mahabharata, when the Pandavas were sent on an exile for 14yrs, Surya, the Sun God, presented a special bowl to Yudhistira, the eldest of the Pandava's.
 When turned upright the bowl would fill up with unlimited amounts of food that would satiate their hunger and hence was called akshayapaatram.
 More here...

 I'm Priya, an engineer by profession and a cook at heart dabbling in photography.
-I don't know when the interest for cooking began, but I remember sitting with my mom watching all the different cooking shows on TV, be it in english, telugu, hindi or tamil.
-I never stepped into the kitchen but was always watching the shows and taste testing what my mom cooked.
-She experimented a lot, making everything from scratch - pickles, jams, ketchup, sun-dried goods, north Indian fare.
-Her philosophy of cooking every meal at home, from scratch with love is ingrained in me now.
+I don't know when the interest for cooking started but I remember sitting with my mom watching cooking shows on TV, language wasn't a barrier, be it in english, telugu, hindi or tamil, we watched all of them.
+I stepped into the kitchen only to taste test my mom's creations.
+She experimented a lot and made everything from scratch - pickles, jams, ketchup, sun-dried goods, north Indian fare.
+Her philosophy of cooking every meal at home, from scratch and with love is ingrained in me.
 My dad played the role of her assistant and I was his.
-He always comes up with the fantastic food pairings and combinations for us to try out.
-I still envy his knife skills and can never get my carrots or cabbage chopped as finely as he can.
-The salads he puts out on the table always look impeccable.
+He came up with fantastic food pairings for us to try out.
+Despite investing in a $100 chef's knife I envy his knife skills and can never get my carrots or cabbage chopped as finely and uniformly as he can.
+The salads he put out on the table were a work of art and looked impeccable.

 Homemade food, made from scratch and created with love is the best way for a healthy, fulfilling lifestyle.
 I hope I've inspired you with my recipes, its from your support & encouragement that this space continues to thrive.